Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Medication Interactions

 The most clinically significant interaction is with anticoagulants.
-According to NIH StatPearls, ginger may inhibit platelet aggregation and can increase the anticoagulant effect of warfarin (Coumadin), potentially raising the risk of bleeding.
-Case reports have documented elevated INR in people on warfarin who also consumed significant amounts of ginger.
-The interaction evidence is mixed — some studies in healthy volunteers showed no effect on warfarin pharmacokinetics — but the risk is real enough that caution is warranted.
+Ginger can inhibit platelet aggregation and may increase the anticoagulant effect of warfarin, raising bleeding risk; case reports have documented elevated INR in people combining warfarin with substantial ginger intake.
+Some studies in healthy volunteers found no effect on warfarin pharmacokinetics, so the evidence here is mixed rather than settled — but the risk is real enough to warrant caution.

-• Blood pressure medications: ginger may lower blood pressure independently; combining it with antihypertensives could produce additive effects
+• Blood pressure medications: ginger may lower blood pressure on its own; combining it with antihypertensives could have an additive effect.

-• Diabetes medications: ginger may lower blood glucose; monitor levels if combining with oral hypoglycemic agents or insulin
+• Diabetes medications: ginger may lower blood glucose, so monitor levels if you’re on insulin or oral hypoglycemic agents.

 • Take warfarin, heparin, or other anticoagulants